Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Template.UseLocationParameter.md

 Consider using `parameters('location)` instead of `resourceGroup().location`.
 Using a location parameter enabled users of the template to specify the location of deployed resources.

+## NOTES

+This rule is not applicable and ignored for templates generated with Bicep and PSArm.
+Generated templates from these tools may not require any parameters to be set.

 ## LINKS

 - [ARM template best practices](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-best-practices#location-recommendations-for-parameters)